You are here

 Chicago has a rich history of newspaper journalism.
 The oldest extant broadsheet is the Chicago Tribune.
 The "other" daily is the Chicago Sun-Times, published in tabloid form.
 In 2003, the Tribune launched the Spanish-language weekday paper Hoy and the storied Chicago Defender returned to being a weekly.
 A recent entry into neighborhood-based online journalism is DNAInfo.

 UIC's official newspaper is the UIC News.
 The student-run Chicago Flame ran from 1988 until 2011.
-Its online heir apparent is The Chicago Bloc[k].
+Its online heir apparent is UIC Today.
 Meanwhile, graduate students in the English department created the Packingtown Review in 2007 (online publication since 2013).